kircherlab/MPRAsnakeflow/docs/index.rst

 Investigate results
 -------------------

+Th ebest option to investiate your results is to have a look at the QC report.

-After successful execution, you can create a self-contained interactive HTML report with all results via:
+(In development) After successful execution, you can create a self-contained interactive HTML report with all results via:

 .. code-block:: bash